Why I lost weight

 Keep an account of how many calories you burn through directed exercise on any given day.
 Add this to your baseline burn rate.

-I bought the cheapest exercise bike on amazon that could track calories burned, the Marcy Recumbent Mag Cycle:
+I bought the cheapest exercise bike on amazon that could track calories burned, the Marcy Recumbent Magnetic Cycle:

 It's a great bike.
 I recommend it.